F-said/ds_aep_package/week_1/10_15/sprint1.md

 * Solutions: How will you address each risk?
 * Schedule: This is also filled for you already.
 This is simply the syllabus schedule.

-More information listed in each subsequent section below
+More information is listed in each subsequent section below

 ## Goals

-You should begin your project by identifying your overarching goals.
+You should begin your project by stating your overarching goals.

 This goes beyond technical terms and describes the *thing* that your project will accomplish.
 If you were to describe the purpose of this project to someone that does not operate in Python, or in any other technical capacity, how would you describe it to them?

+Keep in mind that 3 weeks is a fairly quick turnaround to develop a comprehensive MVP, so expectations should be tempered.
+In fact, you should aim for a goal that could be complete within two weeks of moderate work.

 For example, if you were designing a project that scraped data from multiple "predictions markets" and evaluated "market sentiment" by calculating descriptive statistics, you may state that the overarching goal of this project is to *"Evaluate and identify to which political or economic outcome the market is biased towards, by aggregating prediction market trends.*"